naumisst/naumi-icdec-week4/README.md

+Analog Circuit Design Repository
+Design and Implementation of Inverter, Oscillator, and Op-Amp

-📋 Deskripsi Proyek
+📋 Project Description
-Repository ini berisi desain dan implementasi tiga rangkaian analog utama: inverter, oscillator, dan op-amp.
-Setiap folder dalam repository berisi schematic, layout menggunakan Magic VLSI, serta file LVS untuk memverifikasi kesesuaian antara schematic dan layout.
-Selain itu, terdapat dokumentasi terkait untuk mendukung pemahaman dan pengembangan lebih lanjut.
+This repository contains the design and implementation of three essential analog circuits: inverter, oscillator, and op-amp.
+Each folder includes schematics, layouts created with Magic VLSI, and LVS files to verify the consistency between the schematic and layout.
+Additional documentation is also provided to support further understanding and development.

-🛠 Struktur Proyek
+🛠 Project Structure
 inverter/
-Berisi schematic, layout, testbench, dan hasil LVS oscillator/
+Contains the schematic, layout, testbench, and LVS results. oscillator/
-Berisi schematic, layout, testbench dan hasil LVS documentation/
+Contains the schematic, layout, testbench, and LVS results. documentation/
-Berisi gambar schematic, layout dan hasil LVS match dari rangkaian inverter dan oscillator opamp/
+Includes images of the schematics, layouts, and matching LVS results for the inverter and oscillator circuits. opamp/
-Berisi schematic, layout, hasil LVS, dan dokumentasi op-amp.
+Contains the schematic, layout, LVS results, and documentation for the op-amp.

-🚀 Instalasi dan Penggunaan
-Pastikan kamu telah menginstal Magic VLSI dan perangkat lunak yang mendukung simulasi schematic seperti SPICE atau alat EDA lainnya.
-Buka file schematic atau layout yang tersedia di setiap folder untuk memulai analisis dan verifikasi desain.
+🚀 Installation and Usage
+Ensure that Magic VLSI and appropriate software for schematic simulation, such as SPICE or other EDA tools, are installed.
+Open the schematic or layout files in each folder to begin analysis and design verification.